GetStream/Winds/README.md

 ### Step 4 - Redis

 Redis is currently used as the primary session store.
-To install on OSX, simply use Homebrew:
+To install on macOS, simply use Homebrew:

 ```bash
 brew install redis